Database Mapping & ETL

 MapForce also offers database transaction handling to roll back the affected part of the database conversion when an error is thrown and optionally proceed with the rest of the mapping.

-Sometimes an error occurs that doesn’t prevent the rest of a database mapping from continuing, such as when certain database constraints prevent the mapping from inserting or updating invalid data.
+Sometimes an error occurs that doesn’t prevent the rest of a database mapping from continuing, such as when certain database constraints prevent the ETL process from inserting or updating invalid data.

 Enabling database transaction handling will enclose all changes done by the database component inside a transaction that will be rolled back in case of error, and you can opt to either proceed with rest of the mapping or stop further execution of the mapping.
 You can enable transactions at database component level and at table action level.